AdithyaViswanathan1/CS6360-Paper-Implementation/README.md

     - Description of each script file (.py and .ipynb) and what their purpose is.
         - `sql_commands.py` - file which contains methods for executing each query (1-4) and their translated queries.
 Doesn't produce any result by itself since the following classes make use of this.
         - `nulls.py` - creates copies of databases and inserts nulls at a given null rate into nullable attributes.
 Not needed to run since database file has already been given with null databased in it.
         - `false_positive.ipynb` - script that calculates false positive rate for each null rate for all queries across all null databases.
-Intermediate file is `fp_results.csv` and final graph result is `false_positives.png`
+Final result is located at `false_positive_results/false_positives.png`
         - `performance_results.ipynb` - compares queries with their translated queries and graphs their performance in `performance_results` directory.
-        - `bigger_instances.ipynb` - compares query and translated query performance on larger database sizes and records their raw values in `bigger_instances_results.csv` and their final table in `bigger_instances_final.png`
+        - `bigger_instances.ipynb` - compares query and translated query performance on larger database sizes and records their raw values and their final table in `bigger_instaces` directory.

     - Description of other files:
         - `mysql_commands.txt` - commands that were used to create database in MySQL after DBGen creates .tbl files.